xiaoella/find_my_laura_ashley/README.md

 ## 1. Fetching and Filtering Data from Etsy
 The first step is to fetch, filter and save data from Etsy's active listings.
 The `get_data.py` script is designed to do exactly this.
 The script interacts with Etsy's Open API v3.
-To check if your API works, you could first run the API tester script:
+To check if your API works, you could first run the API tester script to check if your API key is working:

 ```
 python test_etsy_api.py
 ```
-It will then display if your API key is working or not.

 Endpoints used and documentation references:
 - [findAllListingsActive](https://developers.etsy.com/documentation/reference/#operation/findAllListingsActive)